 no b.s. glossary

 It’s taken me a while to sort through what marketing language was real and what was part of the smoke and mirrors show.
-I have gathered definitions here not just for marketing language but also design and branding language that will not only help us communicate, but it should give you a leg up understanding your own processes.
+I have gathered definitions for marketing, design, and branding that will help us communicate, and give you a leg up understanding your own processes.

 Dynamic Logo